 6. Enjoy Welcome Week

 This is basically a week organised by the university to ‘break the ice’ between new students, build friendships and community spirit.
 Remember that by doing activities you actually enjoy, you’re more likely to meet like-minded people who you can become friends with.
 Please see links for further information:

 7. Keep in contact with friends and family

 Starting University is a big and brave change, sometimes you may need friendly and familiar faces to chat to and add a bit of normality.
 A great way to do that is to FaceTime and texting/calling regularly with your family and friends.

 8. Set personal boundaries and respect personal space

 Whether it is spending more money than you can afford, or even just going out when you want an early night, you do not have to do anything you do not feel comfortable doing.
 If you are feeling overwhelmed remember to make use of the support available to you at Queen Mary.

 Additionally, it is important that you respect one another and remember that your living space is also their living space.
 If you experience any issues surrounding noise, cleanliness or guests, you should speak with flatmates about this in the first instance to resolve these as soon as possible in a mature and amicable way.
 Please remember living with others works both ways and you should also listen to the things that are important to your flatmates and be considerate of these whilst living together.

 - Read Next

-- The Residential Services Online Shop THE guide to doing laundry at Queen Mary How do I get my Residents' Rewards Card?
-The Queen Mary Zero Waste Shop How to contact Security at Queen Mary Aspire Point 101- Quick Guide to Aspire Point FAQs How to Report Maintenance Issues in Queen Mary Halls Introducing the Residential Welfare Team Cost of LIVING in London Our halls guest policy
+- The Residential Services Online Shop How do I get my Residents' Rewards Card?
+Queen Mary Food pre-paid meal plans - ON SALE NOW!
+The Queen Mary Zero Waste Shop How to contact Security at Queen Mary Residents’ Winter Ball Tickets Aspire Point 101- Quick Guide to Aspire Point FAQs How to Report Maintenance Issues in Queen Mary Halls Introducing the Residential Welfare Team Receiving post to halls?